District of Columbia retrocession

-Background
+History

+19th century

 The Organic Act of 1801 organized the District of Columbia and placed the federal territory under the exclusive control of Congress.
 The District was organized into two counties: Washington County on the east side of the Potomac River; and Alexandria County on the west side.
 The incorporation of the City of Alexandria was retained in Alexandria County, and the incorporation of the town of Georgetown was retained in Washington County, while the City of Washington was newly incorporated in Washington County.

 Following the 1801 Act, citizens located in the District were no longer considered residents of Maryland or Virginia, thus ending their representation in Congress, their ability to weigh in on Constitutional amendments, and their unlimited home rule.
-Ever since, residents of the District and the surrounding states have sought ways to remedy these issues, with the most common being retrocession, statehood, federal legislation, and constitutional amendment.
+Ever since, residents of the District and the surrounding states have sought ways to remedy these issues, with the most common being retrocession, statehood, and constitutional amendment.

 While representation is often cited as a grievance of District residents, limited self-rule has often played a large or larger part in retrocession movements.
 In 1801, members of the levy courts that governed Washington County and Alexandria County were all chosen by the president, as was the mayor of the City of Washington from 1802 to 1820.
 Other officers, such as marshals and attorneys, were also appointed by the president.
 When the District was unified into one government in 1871, the people again lost the right to elect their leaders and, from 1871 until 1975, the government was led by a governor, commissioners, or a mayor-commissioner appointed by the president.